 The company has increased its sales at a compounded annual growth rate (CAGR) of 22% and profit after tax (PAT) at 31% in the last 10 years.
 But to my surprise, the production capacity remains at 14 MT/hr. since 2011 till date.
 I was not able to find annual reports beyond that.
 The actual production in 2011 was 32000 MT which is approx. same as in 2015.
 So is it possible that all growth in sales is coming from an increase in price?

 It claims of producing rice for diabetics which is selling at a premium.
 An online search shows the Maharani Brand rice selling per kg for $4.95.
 The revenue from export in 2011 was ₹112 cr while in 2015 was ₹393 cr.
 Is all growth in sales coming from branding and increase in price?

-Also, company has been awarded star trading house from the government.
+Also, the company has been awarded a star trading house from the government.
 Does that mean they also export other smaller players’ rice and record the revenues on its books?

 The industry is capital intensive.
 Most of the money is stuck in working capital.

 Though we can see that receivable days are stable at 34.
 Inventory turnover has increased to 7.5 from 2.5.
 While cumulative cash flow from operations (cCFO) in the last 10 years is just ₹20cr compared to ₹88cr cumulative profit after tax (cPAT).
 Chaman Lal Setia Exports Ltd is not able to convert profits into cash.
 The company is constantly using debt in the last 10 years though the debt to equity ratio has come down from 1.32 in 2011 to 0.63 in 2015.
 As per CRISIL credit rating report, the cash flow in 2016 and 2017 will be ₹22 cr each.
 That may give some cushion in the medium term.

 CFO and FCF are alternating as positive and negative every year.
 Not sure if the ratio makes any sense.